Privacy Policy

 When do we disclose your personal information?

-You acknowledge and agree that we may disclose your personal information for any of the purposes for which it is was collected, as indicated in this policy, or where it is under a legal duty to do so.
+You acknowledge and agree that we may disclose your personal information for any of the purposes for which it was collected, as indicated in this policy, or where we are under a legal duty to do so.

 Disclosure will usually be internally and to related entities or to third parties such as contracted service suppliers.